 How I hate the “hard,” empty chair.

 I’ve never been big on Valentine’s Day….I’m still not…not in any romantic way at least.
-Also, the winter always gets me down.
-It’s hard to muster up a lot of enthusiasm some days.
+The winter always gets me down and it’s hard to muster up a lot of enthusiasm.
 But I do have a lot of love in my life, which I’m immensely grateful for, so I guess I’m glad for the reminder to stop and smell the roses.

 Valentine’s Day, you make me feel like a forgotten rowboat lost at sea.
 It is a long denim skirt.
 I had made it for fun; his jeans and mine, hand sewn together symbolizing our lives stitched together as we lived each day together.
 He died suddenly February 9th.
 His funeral, only day available to us, was Valentine’s Day.
 I wore the skirt to his funeral.

 As always, subscribe to WYG to keep up with our newests posts.
 If you haven’t already, give us a follow us on instagram, where we share WYG and Photogrief photos and info.